FTC seeks to block Illumina’s deal for PacBio

-The Federal Trade Commission has challenged Illumina’s planned $1.2 billion acquisition of smaller next-generation DNA sequencing (NGS) rival Pacific Biosciences of California.
-The antitrust regulator says it has ordered an administrative trial on the combination for August 2020 and will seek a restraining order in federal court if necessary to prevent the deal from going through until then.
+The US Federal Trade Commission has challenged Illumina’s planned $1.2 billion acquisition of Pacific Biosciences of California, its smaller next-generation DNA-sequencing (NGS) rival.
+The antitrust regulator says it has ordered an administrative trial on the deal for August and will seek a restraining order in federal court if necessary to prevent it from going through until then.

 DNA sequencing is used for prenatal testing, to diagnose disease, and to enable ancestry research services offered by companies like 23andMe.
 Illumina is by far the leading provider of NGS instruments and systems.

-“When a monopolist buys a potential rival, it can harm competition,” said Gail Levine, the FTC’s deputy competition director, in an agency announcement.
-“These deals help monopolists maintain power.
-That’s why we’re challenging this acquisition.”
+“When a monopolist buys a potential rival, it can harm competition,” Gail Levine, deputy director of the FTC’s competition bureau, says in an agency announcement.

-Illumina issued a statement saying it “strongly” disagreed with FTC’s decision and that it “will continue to work through the regulatory approval process as we consider next steps.
-We believe that the acquisition will benefit the industry and customers, and the facts of our proposed transaction support this.”
+Illumina issued a statement saying that it “strongly” disagrees with the FTC’s decision and that it “will continue to work through the regulatory approval process as we consider next steps.”

-The deal, announced in November 2018, would unite Illumina, the leader in short-read DNA sequencing technology, and PacBio, the long-read sequencing leader.
+The deal, first announced in November 2018, would unite Illumina, the leader in short-read DNA-sequencing technology, and PacBio, the long-read sequencing leader.
 The companies have annual sales of about $2.8 billion and $79 million, respectively.

-At the time, Illumina CEO Francis deSouza said that combining the two technologies “positions us to reach more applications, accelerate the pace of genomic discovery, and bolster our innovation engine.”

-But the FTC is calling the combination “illegal because it may substantially lessen competition in the US NGS market by eliminating current competition and preventing future competition between Illumina and PacBio.”
+The FTC calls the combination “illegal because it may substantially lessen competition in the U.S. NGS market.”

-Long-read sequencing is traditionally more expensive and not as accurate as short-read technology.
-But because of advances PacBio has made in accuracy, throughput, and costs, it is “a closer alternative to Illumina than ever before,” the FTC said.
-As a result, “customers have already switched some sequencing volume from Illumina to PacBio … and PacBio is poised to take increasing sequencing volume from Illumina in the future,” the FTC added.
+Long-read sequencing is traditionally more expensive and less accurate than short-read technology.
+But because of advances PacBio has made by increasing accuracy and throughput and lowering costs, it is “a closer alternative to Illumina than ever before,” the FTC says, noting that customers have switched some business to PacBio.

-CMA plans to issue its decision on the merger on Feb.
-5. Sam Samad, Illumina’s chief financial officer, was asked a question about CMA’s opposition at the Piper Jaffray Annual Healthcare Conference earlier this month.
-He responded that Illumina has already proposed “remedies that would allow the merger to go ahead.”
-Chief among them, he said, is a proposal to offer licenses to PacBio and Illumina long-read patents “that would be available to any third-party if they so choose to develop and commercialize single-molecule long-read systems.
+Speaking at a financial conference in early December, Sam Samad, Illumina’s chief financial officer, said the firm has suggested remedies to the CMA “that would allow the merger to go ahead.”
+Primary among them is a proposal to offer third parties licenses to PacBio and Illumina long-read patents.

-But the FTC’s opposition further complicates Illumina’s plans.
-Illumina’s agreement with PacBio, already extended once before, expires on March 31.
-The FTC’s administrative hearing is set for August.
-Illumina did not respond to a question about whether it would try to extend its agreement with PacBio beyond March.
+However, by setting a hearing date for August, the FTC has further complicated Illumina’s plans.Illumina’s agreement to buy PacBio, already extended once, expires March 31.

 Join the conversation